 11 Scientifically Proven Tips for Relaxing

-Constantly feeling stressed?
+Feeling stressed?
 You’re not alone.
-According to the American Psychological Association’s annual Stress in America survey, the percentage of Americans who reported that they dealt with at least one symptom of stress in the prior month increased from 71 percent in August 2016 to 80 percent in January 2017.
+According to the American Psychological Association’s annual Stress in America survey, 75 percent of Americans reported regularly feeling at least one symptom of acute stress in the month prior to the survey.
 Luckily, science is here to help.
 Here are 11 proven ways to help you relax.

 Strange as it may seem, chewing gum—not to mention the fun of popping bubbles—has been shown to improve reported mood as well as lower cortisol levels.

 2. Surround yourself with plants.

 Immersing yourself in nature can make you feel happier, and even just a little exposure can help you relax.
 One study at Washington State University found that entering a room with plants can lower your blood pressure and increase your productivity.
 Plus, plants increase oxygen, helping you breathe easier.

 A chemical released by a mowed lawn (think of that fresh-cut grass smell) causes people to feel happy and relaxed, according to research.
 Another benefit?
 Getting a chore out of the way—and off your mind.

 Music can brighten up your day, but it turns out there’s also a physiological impact to listening to music: One study found that listening to classical music lowered participants' blood pressure, slowed their heart rates, and reduced levels of stress hormones.

 Sometimes feeling weak in the knees isn’t a bad thing.
 Kissing releases oxytocin, a chemical that reduces levels of the stress hormone cortisol.